adithyaprad/Evident/README.md

-# GroundRAG
+# Evident

-GroundRAG is a document intelligence web application designed to make retrieval-augmented generation (RAG) systems transparent, grounded, and measurable.
+Evident is a document intelligence web application designed to make retrieval-augmented generation (RAG) systems transparent, grounded, and measurable.

-Instead of treating RAG as a black box, GroundRAG exposes how documents are parsed and chunked, shows exactly which parts of a document are used to answer a question, and evaluates answer quality using explicit metrics.
+Instead of treating RAG as a black box, Evident exposes how documents are parsed and chunked, shows exactly which parts of a document are used to answer a question, and evaluates answer quality using explicit metrics.
 The goal is to make RAG systems easier to inspect, debug, and improve.

 ---